 For enquires relating to air quality contact the Special Projects Team.

-The results are for the continuous monitoring in the borough.
-We currently have three sites, two static sites in Barnes and one mobile site currently in Lower Mortlake Road, Richmond, adjacent to West Sheen Vale.
+The results are for the continuous monitoring in the Borough.
+We currently have three sites, two static sites in Barnes and one mobile site currently near to the entrance to Crane Park, adjacent to 770 Hanworth Rd, Whitton, TW4 5NY.
 The results for the mobile site have a delay of 24 hours, hence the latest results are from yesterday.

 Historical data from the continuous analysers can be found on the air quality monitoring data page.

 Increasingly it is thought that high levels of air pollution are detrimental to health, especially for susceptible members of the community, such as the elderly, children, asthmatics and individuals with bronchitis.
-It is important to the Council to ensure that pollution levels are regularly checked to protect the population of the borough.
+It is important to us that we ensure pollution levels are regularly checked.

 To promote walking as a sustainable transport mode and help protect walkers from routes with high air pollution, the West London Air Quality Cluster Group commissioned Walkit.com, with a grant from Transport for London, to produce air pollution-aware walking routes for West London.